-Positive Youth Development, a strength-based approach, refers to services in the community such as after-school programs or in school prevention programs.
+Positive Youth Development, a strength-based approach, refers to services in the community, such as after school programs or in school prevention programs.
 The Federal Interagency Working Group on Youth Programs describes PYD as:

-An intentional, pro-social approach that engages youth within their communities, schools, organizations, peer groups, and families in a manner that is productive and constructive; recognizes, utilizes, and enhances youths' strengths; and promotes positive outcomes for young people by providing opportunities, fostering positive relationships, and furnishing the support needed to build on their leadership strengths.
+An intentional, pro-social approach that engages youth within their communities, schools, organizations, peer groups, and families in a manner that is productive and constructive; recognizes, utilizes, and enhances youths' strengths; and promotes positive outcomes for young people by providing opportunities, fostering positive relationships, and furnishing the support needed to build on their leadership strengths.6

-Specifically, the hours between 3pm and 6pm when students are out of school and parents are not yet home from work are the times when most dangerous and risky behaviors take place.
+Specifically, the hours between 3 p.m. and 6 p.m. when students are out of school and caregivers are not yet home from work are the times when most dangerous and risky behaviors may take place.
 A positive afterschool environment for students can have marked effects.
 Many studies have found that students participating in positive afterschool programs are less likely to take part in risky and criminal behavior than students who were not in these programs.
-A 2014 report found that children at the school of study were 30% less likely to participate in criminal activities than their peers who did not attend an afterschool program.
-Students enrolled in programs fostering positive youth development are less likely to abuse substances, get involved in violent activities, and are far more likely to graduate.
-They also have an increased sense of well-being, displaying more positive physical and mental health factors.
+A 2022 report found that parents of children in afterschool programs found that participation reduced their child's risk of partaking in risky/unhealthy behaviors by 90%.7 Students enrolled in programs